When you’re just getting started with blogging, probably the most important thing you can do is just start.

 See how different people can have completely different pain points?
 People in Bucket A aren’t thinking about safety or even medications, they just want a fun workout.
 So blogging about blood pressure isn’t really going to capture their attention.

-If you want, you can download this Blog Post Checklistwhere I break down how to structure your posts so they get found by more people ev’rywhere:
+If you want, you can download this Blog Post Checklist, where I break down the blog post structure that will help more people find your posts on Google and social media:

 2) Create Content Themes